RobyStan/geo-quiz/README.md

 - [x] Guess all countries (world + continents)
   - [x] World map / continent maps where players can input as many country names as they know.

-- [ ] Guess the capital (world + continents)
+- [x] Guess the capital (world + continents)
-  - [ ] World/continent map, the capital's name appears and the player clicks the correct country.
+  - [x] The screen shows the country’s flag, name, and continent, and the player must guess the capital city.

 - [x] Find the country (world + continents)
   - [x] World/continent maps where the player clicks the country based on the prompt.